nimnathw/phala-price-bot/README.md

 * !verify for verifying guild member with CAPTCHA solving
 * !check_price for sending Khala price statistiscs for the last 30 days

-Subscan API is used for receiving on-chain data.
+Uses Subscan API for on-chain data retrieval and Pandas/ Matplotlib for data crunching.